Keeping Sick Kids Happy

 No need to glue the pieces on.
 In fact, don’t do that.
 This way your child can always reuse the pieces to build more cupcakes, whenever the urge strikes.

 So let’s say you didn’t take our advice and didn’t prepare ahead of a child’s illness by setting up a store of activities.
 Have no fear: if you’ve got a plastic dishpan, some all-purpose flour, and some baby oil, you’re good to go.
 You’ve got everything you need to make Cloud Dough.
-It looks like so much fun we had to stop ourselves from making some on the spot.
-Akane Everitt, at Juggling with Kids says the stuff feels like flour but is mold-able, too, making it a terrific sensory activity.
+This soft, moldable dough feels like flour but holds its shape when pressed, making it a delightful sensory activity.
+It’s easy to prepare and can keep children engaged for hours.

-Another sensory activity that looks like fantastic fun is the squishy bag, described at Play at Home Mom LLC, a blog co-owned by Ashley Kagan and Rosie Lamphere.
-The squishy bag is great for teaching pre-writing skills and it’s brilliant!
+Another sensory activity that looks like fantastic fun is the Squishy Bag.
+This multi-sensory tactile activity encourages children to develop hand skills, including hand and finger strength, finger isolation, and squeezing.
 All you need is a gallon Ziploc bag, food coloring, and a bottle of inexpensive hair gel.
-Glitter is fun but optional and there are other ideas there, too, such as how to use the bag with a light panel.
+Glitter is fun but optional, and there are other ideas too, such as how to use the bag with a light panel.

 Found what you just read useful?
 Why not consider sending a donation to our Kars4Kids youth and educational programs.
 Or help us just by sharing!